 You'll be encouraged (and expected) to perform audit and research, leading to publication or presentation on a national basis.
 There are excellent opportunities to be involved in the formal, urology, research programme at the Beatson Institute for Cancer Research, directed by Professor Hing Leung.

 There are two current academic trainees in the research programme who have produced work of international quality.

 The West of Scotland offers an excellent environment to train as a urologist, providing an ideal balance between regional centres of excellence and brilliant peripheral units, not to mention the unrivalled lifestyle that the area offers.

 Glasgow is a vibrant international city with a thriving music, pub and restaurant scene combined with good international air links, not to mention unmatched access to outdoor activities on the doorstep of the city.

 Elsewhere in the region, you'll find stunningly beautiful areas, such as Loch Lomond and the Firth of Clyde, just a short distance from Glasgow.
 The Forth Valley section of the rotation also allows easy access to the east of Scotland, including the historic cities of Stirling and Edinburgh.

-The area is great for raising families and you'll find that, on completion of their training here, the vast majority of trainees choose to make their homes and careers in the West of Scotland.
+The area is great for raising families and you'll find that, on completion of their training here, the majority of trainees choose to make their homes and careers in the West of Scotland.